Studies of HMB to prevent or reverse cancer-related muscle-wasting is limited and results are mixed.

-- To prevent or reverse weight loss (cachexia) and weakness associated with diseases such as cancer and AIDS
+To prevent or reverse cancer- or HIV-relatedweight loss and weakness

-Clinical trials show mixed results regarding this use.
-The results of one small study found that HMB may decrease muscle breakdown in bed-ridden elderly patients.
-Another small study found that a formula containing HMB, arginine, lysine, and ascorbic acid may improve muscle strength, health, and function in elderly women.
+There is limited research in clinical populations and results are mixed.
+Small studies found that HMB may decrease muscle breakdown in bedridden elderly, but not hemodialysis patients.
+Another found that a formula containing HMB improved muscle strength in elderly women and hip fracture patients.
 However, further study is needed to confirm these effects.

 Clinical trials show mixed results regarding this use.

-In animal models, HMB caused reductions in the total subcutaneous fat content and LDL cholesterol (15).
-But it did not affect circulating plasma levels of testosterone (4), cortisol, insulin-like growth factor-1 (IGF-1), or insulin (14).
-Supplemental HMB has been shown to enhance protein synthesis in skeletal muscle of neonatal pigs by stimulating translation initiation (20).
+In animal models, HMB reduced total subcutaneous fat content and LDL cholesterol (28), but did not affect circulating plasma levels of testosterone (4), cortisol, insulin-like growth factor-1 (IGF-1), or insulin (29).